jd2rogers2/presently/NOTES.md

   examples?
   requirements? (i.e. features of the app)
-+ unpurchase button acting really weird on purchases view
++ unpurchase button acting really weird on purchases view go to other user's profile and purchase, then return to their profile and purchase another item

 ----- differences with model app -----